zbalkan/zbalkan.github.io/_posts/2025-01-25-wazuhevtx.md

   </rule>
 ```

-This rule is almost the same with the rule I have created above, but for `cmd.exe`.
+This rule is almost the same as the rule I have created above but for `cmd.exe`.
 However, unlike mine, the level for this rule is set to 4.
 Looking at the Rule Classification it makes sense.
 Now, should I also fall back to level 4?
-It is up to the detection rule and how fine grained it is.
+It is up to the detection rule and how fine-grained it is.
 For instance, we can write a child rule over this that checks the integrity levels.
-If you don't know whay we do this, I suggest having a look at [Better know a data source: Process integrity levels](https://redcanary.com/blog/threat-detection/better-know-a-data-source/process-integrity-levels/) by Red Canary.
+If you don't know why we do this, I suggest having a look at [Better know a data source: Process integrity levels](https://redcanary.com/blog/threat-detection/better-know-a-data-source/process-integrity-levels/) by Red Canary.

 ```xml
   <rule id="XXXXXX" level="12">